nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

       , result: {draw:true}
     }

-If the board was won be signal the players who won the game by sending them a message with the callers session id and save the winner to the game using the ``Game.finalize_board`` method passing in the winning session id.
+If the board was won by the calling player we send the players a message containing the winners session id and then call the ``Game.finalize_board`` method to finalize the board with the winning session id.

 .. code-block:: javascript
     :linenos: